flaxmans/timema/README.txt

 	B. Instructions:  [ NOTE: instructions beginning with "$" denote UNIX commands to issue on the command line in your terminal ]
 		1.  download the source (.c), Makefile, and MT directory all to the same directory
 		2. Open a UNIX terminal and cd to the directory
-		3.  $ cd Source/
-		4.  $ make
+		3.  $ make
-		5. That should make an executable.
+		4. That should make an executable.
 If it doesn't, contact Sam.

 III.
 Running the program
 	A.  Requirements:  UNIX terminal, successfully compiled executable, RnumSeed.txt file present in same directory as executable
 	B.  Instructions:
-		1.  $ cd MelanisticModel/Source/
+		1.  cd to the directory with the executable
-		[ note this assumes you are in the parent directory that contains the MelanisticModel directory ]
 		2. COMMAND LINE OPTIONS: to see a list of all available command line options for the program, at your command prompt, type:
 			$ ./nLocusSim_v110 -?
 		3.  read the options, their usage, and the defaults.
 For example, to run the simulation with a population size of 10000, which is NOT the default, you would do: